20 May Everything You Need to Know About Nuvaring

 The implant is dangerous for users with given medical conditions such as breast cancer

-The implant poses a great risk for such conditions as blood clots, stroke, and fatal heart attack.
+The implant poses a great risk for such conditions as blood clots, stroke, and fatal heart attacks.

 It also causes nauseating effects and vomits